conan-io/conan-center-index/docs/faqs.md

 To have more context about it, please, visit the issues #11684 and #11022

-In summary, we do not recommend `full_package_mode` usage on CCI.
+In summary, we do recommend `full_package_mode` usage on CCI.
 Instead, prefer using `shared=True` by default, when is really needed.